-(6) Annual reviews of Level 4 schools Superintendents shall use a format provided by the Department for the reviews to be submitted to the commissioner and school committee at least annually pursuant to M.G.L. c.
+(6) Annual reviews of underperforming schools Superintendents shall use a format provided by the Department for the reviews to be submitted to the commissioner and school committee at least annually pursuant to M.G.L. c.
 69, § 1J(k).

-(7) Receiver for a school in Level 4
+(7) Receiver for an underperforming school

-(a) If the superintendent appoints a receiver for a school in Level 4 pursuant to M.G.L. c.
+(a) If the superintendent appoints a receiver for an underperforming school pursuant to M.G.L. c.
 69, s.
 1J(h), the superintendent shall define the scope of the receiver's powers, up to and including all of the powers of the superintendent over the school, including all of the powers granted by M.G.L. c.
 69, s.
 1J.
 The superintendent may from time to time modify the scope of the receiver's powers based on conditions in the school.
 The receiver shall report directly to the superintendent.

-(b) If the commissioner requires the superintendent to terminate the receiver for a school in Level 4 pursuant to M.G.L. c.
+(b) If the commissioner requires the superintendent to terminate the receiver for an underperforming school pursuant to M.G.L. c.
 69, § 1J(k), the superintendent may, with the approval of the commissioner, select and appoint another receiver for the school in accordance with M.G.L. c.
 69, § 1J(h) and 603 CMR 2.05(7)(a).

-(8) District improvement planning for Level 4 districts
+(8) District improvement planning for underperforming districts

-(a) The turnaround plan developed pursuant to 603 CMR 2.05(5) for any school in Level 4 shall include, among its provisions pursuant to 603 CMR 2.05(5)(a)(3) for the implementation of the conditions for school effectiveness, provisions for the improvement of district systems for school support and intervention in accordance with the condition for school effectiveness in 603 CMR 2.03(4)(b)(1).
+(a) The turnaround plan developed pursuant to 603 CMR 2.05(5) for any underperforming school shall include, among its provisions pursuant to 603 CMR 2.05(5)(a)(3) for the implementation of the standards and indicators, provisions for the improvement of district systems for school support and intervention in accordance with the standards and indicators published pursuant to 603 CMR 2.03(6)(a) and (b).

-(b) If a district has been placed in Level 4 pursuant to 603 CMR 2.05(1)(b), the Department shall notify the Level 4 district that it is required to develop a Level 4 District Plan in order to correct the serious deficiencies identified in the district pursuant to 603 CMR 2.05(1)(b); if a district has been placed in Level 4 pursuant to 603 CMR 2.05(1)(a), the Department may notify it that it is required to develop a Level 4 District Plan in order to aid in turning around its Level 4 school or schools.
+(b) If a district has been designated as underperforming pursuant to 603 CMR 2.05(1), the Department shall notify the underperforming district that it is required to develop an Underperforming District Plan in order to correct the serious deficiencies identified in the district pursuant to 603 CMR 2.05(1).

-(c) Each Level 4 district notified by the Department pursuant to 603 CMR 2.05(8)(b) shall develop a Level 4 District Plan that includes goals and benchmarks appropriate to the reasons it has been required to develop a Level 4 District Plan, along with strategies, action steps, and a timetable for achieving those goals and benchmarks.
-The Level 4 District Plan shall be prepared on a format provided by the Department.
+(c) Each underperforming district notified by the Department pursuant to 603 CMR 2.05(8)(b) shall develop an Underperforming District Plan that includes goals and benchmarks appropriate to the reasons it has been required to develop an Underperforming District Plan, along with strategies, action steps, and a timetable for achieving those goals and benchmarks.
+The Underperforming District Plan shall be prepared on a format provided by the Department.

-(d) A Level 4 district shall submit any required Level 4 District Plan and any successor Level 4 District Plan for approval by the Department.
-A district whose Level 4 District Plan is approved by the Department shall receive priority for Department assistance.
-From year to year, continued priority for Department assistance shall be dependent on the district's success in achieving the goals and benchmarks in the approved Level 4 District Plan or approved successor Level 4 District Plan in accordance with the approved timetable.
+(d) An underperforming district shall submit any required Underperforming District Plan and any successor Underperforming District Plan for approval by the Department.
+A district whose Underperforming District Plan is approved by the Department shall receive priority for Department assistance.
+From year to year, continued priority for Department assistance shall be dependent on the district's success in achieving the goals and benchmarks in the approved Underperforming District Plan or approved successor Underperforming District Plan in accordance with the approved timetable.

-(9) Annual report to Board The commissioner shall report annually to the Board on the progress made by districts and schools in Level 4.
+(9) Annual report to Board The commissioner shall report annually to the Board on the progress made by districts and schools designated as underperforming.

-(10) Removal of school from Level 4
+(10) Removal of underperforming school designation

-(a) The commissioner shall define for each Level 4 school the academic and other progress that it must make for it to be removed from Level 4.
+(a) The commissioner shall define for each underperforming school the academic and other progress that it must make for it to be removed from underperforming status.
 Such progress may include: